KMarkert/EarthEngine.jl/docs/src/usage.md

 ## Arithmetic with EE Types

 Thanks to Julia's multiple dispatch, most mathematical operations on EE Types are supported and are dispatched to the correct method based on type.
-A quick example of this can be seen when calculate EVI for an image:
+This makes the syntax for developing algorithms that use math more compact and look more like equations.
+A quick example of this can be seen when calculate EVI for an image and threshold to determine vegetated areas:

 ```julia
 img = EE.Image("LANDSAT/LT05/C01/T1_SR/LT05_034033_20000913")